 Traditionally the Father of the Bride Speech is the first speech to be given, after an introduction from the Best Man.
 Today is not the day to worry about remembering words.
 As an emotional father, your main aim for the big day is to survive it!

 A proud father with his daughter in1956.
 My mum with her dad on her wedding day.

-If you would like to sound more confident and enjoy the day more - have a look at my online courses (30 day money back guarantee) or book a skype lesson
+If you would like to sound more confident and enjoy the day more - have a look at my online video courses or book a skype lesson

 Before you start to write your father of the bride speech there's something you need to find out.
 This may seem obvious but you need to know what sort of audience you will have.
 I know it's a wedding reception but will there be elderly relatives who may be hard of hearing or young children who can't sit still for very long.
 Unlike the best man you won't need to alter the content to suit the audience but you may want to take these things into account when delivering the speech.